ConfederacyOfGaia/Gaia/dms-guide.md

 - Archen
 - The Feckless Coast
 - Fourwinds
-- Nelsa -- A town 7 days' overland journey from Squamishport.
+- Nelsa -- A town 7 days' overland journey from Squamusport.
 Head north out of town on the North Road, then, after 3 days, take the White Forest Road to the East for 4 more days.
 - Scarletgard
 - Silver Falls
 - Sterling City